tony-kuo/eagle/README.md

 2. coordinate position
 3. reference sequence
 4. alternative sequence
-5. total number of reads
+5. total number of reads seen
+6. number of reads supporting reference sequence
-6. number of reads supporting alternative sequence
+7. number of reads supporting alternative sequence
-7. log 10 probability
+8. log 10 probability
-8. log 10 likelihood ratio (odds)
+9. log 10 likelihood ratio (odds)
-9. variants in the set of nearby variant if any, otherwise []
+10. variants in the set of nearby variant if any, otherwise []

 The read counts represent reads that are unambiguously for the reference or alternative sequence (2x the probability favoring one over the other), as opposed to aligned reads.
-Our model attempts to account for reads that might be misaligned due to repetitive sequences in the hypothesis.
+Our model attempts to account for various uncertainties in the hypotheses.

 **Input/Output Parameters**